Step 2: Assess Vulnerability & Risks

 To characterize risk, you’ll need to estimate two more characteristics of your asset-threat pairs: the probability of a loss, and the magnitude of the (potential) loss, financial and otherwise.
 These are the two distinct elements of risk.

 To estimate the probability of a threat’s occurrence, consider how frequently it has occurred in the past in your region.
 Consider also how climate change may change the frequency and/or severity of the threat over time.
-Tools described in the Climate Resilience Toolkit can help: you can find tools to explore past and current conditions as well as check applied forecasts.
+Tools described on this site can help: you can find tools to explore past and current conditions as well as check applied forecasts.

-» Based on your explorations, estimate the probability of the threat’s occurrence for each asset-threat pair as high, medium, or low.
-Record your findings on the Risk tab of your spreadsheet.
+Take a step: Based on your explorations, estimate the probability of the threat’s occurrence for each asset-threat pair as high, medium, or low.

 To estimate the magnitude of potential consequences, consider first if people’s lives are in danger.
 If lives are at stake, the magnitude of consequences is high.
 For consequences to property, you can examine county tax records to estimate the value of assets.
 Be as consistent as possible in estimating value of assets across all sectors.

-» Estimate the magnitude of potential consequences for your most important assets as high, medium, or low.
-Also record these findings on the Risk tab of your spreadsheet.
+Take a step: Estimate the magnitude of potential consequences for your most important assets as high, medium, or low.

 Based on the two rankings, place your asset-threat pairs in the appropriate section of the risk matrix.
 Though this matrix is qualitative, the rankings can help your group recognize relative risks to their assets.
 If you choose to quantify risk, use the equation (probability of a loss) x (magnitude of a loss) = risk.